BlakeActionUCSD/cse15l-lab-reports/labReport4.md

 Step 5:

 Once in the directory, I opened an integrated terminal, typed out "git clone git@github.com:BlakeActionUCSD/lab7.git" and ran the command.
-The ssh key was copied directly from my Github repository.
+The ssh key was copied directly from my Github repository, without requiring a password or other verification.

 ![Image](lab7ss4.png)